JiancongXiao/PM_RLHF/README.md

 - `numpy` ≥ 1.24.0

-## Reproducing Figure 1 and Table 1 Results
+## Reproducing the Experiments of Preferences in Helpfulness and Harmlessness

 To reproduce the experiments reported in Figure 1 and Table 1 of the paper, run the following shell script: